pratikshya36/spider_webdev_task3/README.md

   and obtained the complete address and latitude and longitude of this place by using the properties of this object "place" using various   syntaxes.

   # STEP-4:FINDING TEMPERATURE OF THE PLACE
-    1.Temperature can be obtained using OPEN WEATHER MAP API.